NAFTeam/NAFF/docs/src/Guides/6 Scales.md

 Scales allow you to split your commands and listeners into separate files to allow you to better organise your project, as well as that, they allow you to reload Scales without having to shut down your bot.

 Sounds pretty good right?
-Well lets go over how you can use them:
+Well, let's go over how you can use them:

 ## Usage